Internships in Mongolia

 When and Where to Look for an Internship

-It's truly always a good time to look for an internship in Mongolia.
 Because of the various internship options here, the possibility of landing a position is quite high.
-True, some specific areas may require a more lengthy application process or specialized requirements, but the door is always open.
-A benefit for the potential intern is that Mongolia is still fairly low on the radar in terms of foreign travel and interested interns.
-This is a great opportunity to have your pick of the lot and land the perfect internship in a truly rousing country.
+Some internships may require a more lengthy application process or specialized requirements, but opportunities exist especially as Mongolia is often overlooked in terms of foreign travel and interested interns.

 A good place to start your search is with The United Nations Development Programme (UNDP).
 The UNDP Mongolia Internship Programme is offered to a small number of national and international students (preferably 3rd or 4th year students) as well as university graduates who are enrolled in a master’s degree program.